lookit/lookit-docs/docs/source/researchers-start-here.rst

 Every lab's recruitment effort helps expand the participant pool for all of us.
 Families interested in participating in research are usually interested in many different studies.
-Thus, even if you are a first-time researcher setting up your first study and you haven’t yet advertised at all, you are reaching roughly 10,000 families already interested in developmental science because other researchers have contributed to this community.
-Please join us!
+Thus, even if you are a first-time researcher setting up your first study and you haven't yet advertised at all, you are reaching roughly 10,000 families already interested in developmental science because other researchers have contributed to this community.
+Please do your part!

 Even if you aren't currently recruiting for a study, you can help by promoting the platform broadly.
 Put a link to Children Helping Science on a family-facing part of your lab or personal researcher website.
 This might look like this:

-"Did you know that you can participate in our research from the comfort of your own home? `Click here to check out Children Helping Science, an online platform for developmental research. <https://lookit.mit.edu>`__ Families can participate in our studies on their home computers, any time they want!"
+"Did you know that you can participate in research from the comfort of your own home? `Click here to check out Children Helping Science, an online platform for developmental research. <https://lookit.mit.edu>`__ Families can participate in our studies on their home computers, any time they want!"